hoangquyen2997/Life-Expectancy/README.md

 # Life-Expectancy
-Files associated with Quyen Hoang analysis on the Lief Expectancy data set
+Files associated with Quyen Hoang analysis on the Life Expectancy data set